AudioCommons/ac-mediator/README.md

 requests to the API are allowed when running ac-mediator locally.
 This behaviour can be changed editing the `ALLOW_UNAUTHENTICATED_API_REQUESTS_ON_DEBUG` setting in `ac_mediator/settings.py`.

+### Configuring third-party services

+The Audio Commons mediator has to interact with third party services and needs to be configure to do so.
+This is done via a configuration file that will mainly store API credentials and other relevant information for each service.
+An example of such file is found in [/services/services_conf.example.cfg](https://github.com/AudioCommons/ac-mediator/blob/master/services/services_conf.example.cfg).

+To be able to use such services in local development you'll need to request API keys for the different servies and fill up this configuration file.
+If a service can't load any configuration parameters from this file, the service won't be enabled.

 # Documentation